Displayed prices are for multiple nights. Check the site for price per night. I see hostels starting at 200b/day and hotels from 500b/day on agoda.

 -

 I agree with Chivas - I just did a trip in the middle seats without discomfort (6 foot and 190 lbs - much better than coach aisle or window on EVA - The seats are big and the armrests are rather wide and double so there is no sharing involved.
 Might even be better than the aisle as no service carts or big passengers are bumping into all the time - just a bit harder to get up and walk around - but not that much harder.
-You can always try for a last minute switch going into this last trip all my seats were middle and 3 out of 4 were changed to aisle - but the one BKK to EWR stayed as m
+You can always try for a last minute switch going into this last trip all my seats were middle and 3 out of 4 were changed to aisle - but the one BKK to EWR stayed as middle and I made out just fine

 -